HughP/MLKA/Research-Keyboards/ResearchKeyboards.md

 #Research Keyboards
 _This folder contains research keyboards._
 ##Naming of folders
 * For keyboards designed for a single language the folders are to be labled as follows: [ISO 639-3 code](http://www-01.sil.org/iso639-3), Language name following the ISO 639-3 designated name, then the script name following [ISO 15924](http://unicode.org/iso15924/iso15924-codes.html) followed by a keyboard name if one exists.
+Spaces shoud be relpaced with hyphens.
  * **Examples**: eng-English-latin-QWERTY, eng-English-latin-Dvorak, eng-English-latin-Workman, eng-English-latin-Colmak, deu-German-latin-QWERTZ, fra-French-latin-AWERTY, etc.
 * For Keyboards desinged for more than one language the folders are to be labled as follows: _TBD_